Soldier kills 20 in firing northeast of Thailand - The Media Times

 Major shootings are rare in the Southeast Asian country, except in the far south, where a decade-long insurgency continues.

-The shooter initially went to a home in the city and shot dead two people before heading to an army base, where he took a gun from the gun shop and shot at people, local police said.
+The shooter initially went to a home in the city and shot dead two people before heading to the army base, where he took a gun from the gun shop and shot at people, police said.

-Public Health Minister Anutin Charnvirakul asked on his Facebook page for blood donations at four hospitals in the area.
+In a Facebook post, Public Health Minister Anutin Charnvirakul requested donations of blood to four area hospitals.

-Prime Minister Prayuth Chan-ocha expressed condolences to the families of those killed, a government spokeswoman said.